 When he’s not acting as Sales Manager for our US office, Jamie can usually be found trying his luck on the Colorado ski slopes (with mixed success).

 As we all know, parent communication is an essential part of a family’s relationship with your school.
-We often place most of our focus on building connections with parents pre-enrollment but nurturing these relationships throughout their entire lifetime at your school is equally as important and that’s what we’re diving into today!Why is parent communication important?
+We often place most of our focus on building connections with parents pre-enrolment but nurturing these relationships throughout their entire lifetime at your school is equally as important and that’s what we’re diving into today!Why is parent communication important?

 Parents and guardians are the decision-makers in their child’s education journey, so it’s essential that you arm them with all of the facts.
-Depending on which stage they’re up to in your enrollment pipeline, it’s important to know when, where, and how to communicate with them.
+Depending on which stage they’re up to in your enrolment pipeline, it’s important to know when, where, and how to communicate with them.

 Ensuring that you’re communicating regularly with parents keeps them informed and involved with your school and their child’s education (a key factor in any successful educational experience).
 As Dr. Rob Loe pointed out in our recent Timely and Targeted Parent Communication virtual forum, 80% of success in education comes down to what happens at home, so keeping parents engaged is the key!